sqz269/tlmc-etl/STEPS.md

         - Correct any instances of `disc_numbers: -1` to the appropriate disc number.
 The script defaults to -1 when it can't determine the number from the file name.
         - Optionally, add descriptive names to each disc, based off it's directory name

+2. **Sequence Checking**
+    - Run `Processor/InfoCollector/AlbumInfo/disc_auto_assign.py` to automatically check if disc assignment forms an sequence, and automatically assign numbers if they are not in a sequence.

 ### 2. Information Extraction Phase 1

 This process transforms an unstructured directory of album tracks into a structured JSON format.
 The goal is to organize and identify tracks, discs, and associated assets for easier access during information extraction.

 #### Important Notices

-- _**Manual Intervention**_: The tutomated processes may not accurately organize all tracks due to non-standard file naming or missing files.
+- _**Manual Intervention**_: The automated processes may not accurately organize all tracks due to non-standard file naming or missing files.
 Refer to the Execution section for detailed instructions on manual review.

 #### Prerequisites